connergdavis/secure-ubuntu-server/index.md

 ## Firewall

-Switch to a block-by-default policy, selecting exactly what is allowed in and out.
+Use ufw to switch to a block-by-default policy, selecting exactly what is allowed in and out.

 ### Block everything by default in `ufw`